memfault/interrupt/_posts/2021-02-16-arm-semihosting.md

 ---
 title: "Introduction to ARM Semihosting"
-description: "An introduction to ARM semihosting, folowed by an example with OpenOCD and arm-none-eabi toolchain"
+description: "An introduction to ARM semihosting, followed by an example with OpenOCD and arm-none-eabi toolchain"
 tag: [cortex-m, semihosting, ARM]
 author: ael-mess
 ---